AG140 Building and Maintaining A Start Line

 Course Details

-Small dogs can also be trained to do long lead outs, in spite of what you see at the agility trials.
-Here is an example of my 19 month old Chihuahua mix who was trained with this method (like my big dogs) and has a lovely lead out.
+Small dogs can also be trained to do long lead-outs, despite what you see at the agility trials.
+Here is an example of my (then) 19-month-old Chihuahua mix, who was trained with this method (as with my big dogs) and has a lovely lead-out.

 https://www.fenzidogsportsacademy.com/blog/e323-nancy-gagliardi-little-startlines-under-stress